Are you in the process of starting a business and looking to form a Limited Liability Company (LLC)? If so, you’ve come to the right place.

 The paperwork to create an LLC in Arizona is called Articles of Organization.

-All faxed and mailed Articles of Organization will need to be sent with a cover sheet.
-A PDF of the required cover sheet can be found on the Arizona Corporation Commission website in the “Miscellaneous Forms” section.
+All faxed and mailed Articles of Organization must be sent with a cover sheet.
+The Arizona Corporation Commission website has a PDF of the required cover sheet in the “Miscellaneous Forms” section.

 Turnaround time for approving the Articles of Organization is typically around three weeks.